binnes/esp8266Workshop/part4/STUDIO.md

  ![Cloudant NoSQL Service Connection](../part3/screenshots/CloudantNoSQLServiceConnection.png)

-- Read about the Cloudant Storage service and click on the **Service Credentials** menu item in the left menu bar.
+- Read about the Cloudant Storage service and click on the **Service credentials** menu item in the left menu bar.

  ![Cloudant NoSQL Service Instance](../part3/screenshots/CloudantNoSQLServiceInstance.png)

-- Click on **New Credential**
+- Click on **New credential**
  ![Cloudant NoSQL Service Instance](screenshots/Cloudant-NewCreds.png)

 - Give your credential a name: **Credentials-DSX**